apache/zeppelin/docs/index.md

   * [Publish your Paragraph](./manual/publish.html) results into your external website
   * [Customize Zeppelin Homepage](./manual/notebookashomepage.html) with one of your notebooks
 * More
-  * [Apache Zeppelin on Vagrant VM](./install/virtual_machine.html): a guide for installing Apache Zeppelin on Vagrant virtual machine
   * [Upgrade Apache Zeppelin Version](./install/upgrade.html): a manual procedure of upgrading Apache Zeppelin version

 ####Interpreter